jcjv94/Application-Tracker/readme.md

 ### Purpose:

 Have you ever applied to a bunch of jobs and then forgotten what you've applied to?
 The purpose of this app is to help you track those job applications with ease.
-This app lets you add job applications, store notes, and update them as needed.
+This app lets you:
+- Add job applications
+- Store notes
+- View Application Details
+- Add Interviews
+- Edit & Update

 ### Screenshots: